bfanselow/Python-Tutorials/GIL.md

 Either use a mutex, or rely on undocumented implementation details of CPython.

 #### Note on threading.lock
 By default, ```lock.acquire()``` will block execution of the thread until the lock is released by a different thread.
-If you pass block=False to the function, the call will not block, and will return immediately.
+If you pass ```blocking=False``` to the function, the call will not block, and will return immediately.
 Its return value specifies whether or not your thread has actually acquired the lock.